Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Proximal Methods for Updating

 \subsection{Computational Requirements}

-To motivate the use of our proposed proximal methods for the minimization of \eqref{eq: b prob}, we briefly sketch the per-iteration computational costs of each of our methods.
-We will see that for certain choices of regularization parameters, the number of floating point operations needed for each iteration scales linearly with the size of the data.
+To motivate the use of our proposed proximal methods for the minimization of \eqref{eq: b prob}, we briefly sketch the computational costs of each of our methods.
+We will see that for certain choices of regularization parameters, the number of floating point operations needed scales linearly with the size of the data.

-The most expensive step of both the proximal gradient method (Algorithm~\ref{alg: pg}) and the accelerated proximal gradient method (Algorithm~\ref{alg: apg}) is the evaluation of the gradient \(\nabla f\).
-Given a vector \(\bb \in \R^p\), the gradient at \(\bb\) is given by

-The product \( \X^T \X \bb \) can be computed using \(\O(np)\) floating point operations by computing \(\y = \X \bb\) and then \(\X^T \y\).
-On the other hand, the product \(\bO\bb\) requires \(\O(p^2)\) flops for unstructured \(\bO\).
-However, if we use a \emph{structured} regularization parameter \(\bO\) we can significantly decrease this computational cost.
-Consider the following examples: